The Passion According to G.H.

 The Passion According to G.H.
-(A paixão segundo G.H.) is a mystical novel by Brazilian writer Clarice Lispector, published in 1964.
+(A paixão segundo G.H.; /pt/) is a mystical novel by Brazilian writer Clarice Lispector, published in 1964.
 The work takes the form of a monologue by a woman, identified only as G.H., telling of the crisis that ensued the previous day after she crushed a cockroach in the door of a wardrobe.
 Its canonical status was recognized in 1988 by its inclusion in the Arquivos Collection, the UNESCO series of critical editions of the greatest works of Latin American literature.
 It has been translated into English twice, the first time in 1988 by Ronald W. Sousa, and then by Idra Novey in 2012.

 Background and publication

 The novel was written in a quick burst at the end of 1963, following a period of difficulty in Lispector's life.
 "It's strange," she remembered, "because I was in the worst of situations, sentimentally as well as in my family, everything complicated, and I wrote The Passion, which has nothing to do with that."
 The novel was published in the following year by Editora do Author, which was run by Lispector's friends Rubem Braga and Fernando Sabino.